Unemployment in CA: EDD spokesperson talks new extension program, best time to call, certifying for benefits

 The Fed-ED program benefits would be available once PEUC and regular benefits have been used.

-Levy says more information will be announced beginning Thursday and into next week.
+Levy said more information will be announced beginning Thursday and into next week.

 The Fed-ED program will begin processing applicants next week and it will be done automatically if applicants have maxed out their regular and PEUC benefits, Levy said.